Projects

 Upcoming Deadlines

-IEEE IWASI 2025: Paper Submission Deadline on May 5, 2025.
+IEEE Sensors Letters: Option B Paper Extended Deadline on May 15, 2025.
 Find more details here

 EAI MobiQuitous 2025: Paper Submission Deadline on June 15, 2025.
 Find more details here